-PUBLISHED BY GRAPHIC DESIGN SERVICES-PAKISTAN May the dream be carried on by the generations to comelacksquare The best and most beautiful things in the world cannot be seen or even touched they must be felt with the heart. -Helen Keller
+PUBLISHED BY GRAPHIC DESIGN SERVICES-PAKISTAN May the dream be carried on by the generations to comelacksquare

 summary

 Temperature, rain, snow, fog and wind are all part of weather.
-Severe weather events such as tornadoes. tropical storms, hurricanes, cyclones, floods, lightning strikes and extreme weather affect us all.
+Severe weather events such as tornadoes, tropical storms, hurricanes, cyclones, floods, lightning strikes and extreme weather affect us all.
 In addition to weather forecasts are ozone levels, changing climate conditions and solar winds.
 Weather warnings are important forecasts because they are used to protect life and property.
 People use weather forecasts to determine what to wear on a given day or to plan travel or events.
 Since outdoor activities are severely curtailed by heavy rain, snow and the wind chill, forecasts can be used to plan activities around these events, and to plan ahead and survive them.

-$\bigoplus$
+\bigoplus

 WEATHER

-'Enhanced Risk' Of Severe Weather Stretches From Texas To Appalachians Friday
+'Enhanced Risk' Of Severe Weather Stretches From Texas To Appalachians Friday weather outlook (level !

-WEATHER-The threat of severe weather has increased for Friday in parts of the South and East, with destructive straight-line winds and large hail standing out as the main hazards. -Area Of Concern: An "enhanced risk" severe weather outlook (level !
-3 out of 5) has been issued from Texas to the lower Mississippi and Tennessee valleys by NOAA's Storm Prediction Center, as shaded in red below.
-This is where severe storms could be most widesand includes pread Houston and San Anto- nio, Texas; Shreveport, Louisiana; Huntsville, Alabama; and Nashville, Tennessee. -Threats: Damaging thunderstorm winds is the most likely impact, with downed trees or power outages possible.
+WEATHER-The threat of severe weather has increased for Friday in parts of the South and East, with destructive straight-line winds and large hail standing out as the main hazards. -Area Of Concern: An "enhanced risk" severe sued from Texas to the lower Mississippi and Tennessee valleys by NOAA's Storm Prediction Center, as shaded in red below.
+This is where severe storms could be most widesincludes and pread Houston and San Anto- 3 out of 5) has been isnio, Texas; Shreveport, Louisiana; Huntsville, Alabama; and Nashville, Tennessee.

+-Threats: Damaging thunderstorm winds is the most likely impact, with downed trees or power outages possible.
 There is also a lowend tornado could also

 "Darkness cannot drive out darkness: only light can do that.
-Hate cannot drive out hate: only love can do that." -Martin Luther King Jr. https://kenyanparentsinusa.com
+Hate cannot drive out hate: only love can do that." -Martin Luther King Jr.